 In 1965 the Priory church and Brinkburn House were made over to the then Ministry of Public Buildings and Works by Mr H.A.
 Cadogan Fenwick, but the Mill remained part of the Fenwick estate.
 In 1989, to prevent it becoming a ruin, Mr Fenwick offered the Mill and its outbuildings to the Landmark Trust.
 The sale was completed a year later.

-To read more about the history of Brinkburn Mill please click here.
+To read the full history album for Brinkburn Mill please click here.